 Food truck is a new initiative announced by the Financial Secretary in the 2015-16 Budget.
 The Tourism Commission under the Commerce and Economic Development Bureau is responsible for coordinating the implementation of the Food Truck Pilot Scheme and related matters.

 The Pilot Scheme

 The Food Truck Pilot Scheme is a tourism initiative which aims to enhance the appeal of our tourist attractions and provide diverse, creative and high quality food offers to tourists and the public, as well as showcasing the good standard of food hygiene and safety in Hong Kong.
-We hope that the Scheme will bring more specialty gourmet food to Hong Kong.
+We hope that the Pilot Scheme will bring more specialty gourmet food to Hong Kong.
 It is intended to complement the existing food landscape, rather than to drive consumers away from existing restaurants.